-- Disease: box blight has been recorded on part of the SAC which could affect species composition of the site. - Public access/disturbance: removal of dead wood by the public is an issue on some parts of the SAC which could impact saproxylic invertebrate fauna. - Air pollution: impacts of atmospheric nitrogen deposition.
+Air pollution: impacts of atmospheric nitrogen deposition.
 Atmospheric nitrogen deposition exceeds the critical loads for ecosystem protection.
 Some parts of the site are recorded as unfavourable (recovering), but impacts associated with nitrogen deposition are unclear.

-Table B.4: Burnham Beaches Special Areas of Conservation Name Burnham Beeches SAC (UK0030034) Location with regards to plan area The site occurs approximately 24 km to the west of the Plan Area.
-Page (a) for designation.
+Table E3.4: Burnham Beaches Special Areas of Conservation Name Burnham Beeches SAC (UK0030034) The site occurs approximately 24 km to the west of the Plan Area.

+Reason(s) for designation: